-The TWG used GridView production-cost software to review 8,784 hours (2024 is a leap year) of data to identify stressed conditions within the NTTG footprint.
-A case representing the year 2024 was obtained from the Transmission Expansion Planning Policy Committee (TEPPC) of the Western Electric Coordinating Council (WECC).
+The TWG used GridView4 production-cost software to review 8,784 hours (2024 is a leap year) of data to identify stressed conditions within the NTTG footprint.
+A case representing the year 2024 was obtained from the WECC TEPPC.
 This case included a representation of the load, generation and transmission topology of the WECC interconnection-wide transmission system 10 years in the future.
 The TWG accepted the TEPPC 2024 database as a reasonable representation for the Initial Regional Plan.